zowe/community/Technical-Steering-Committee/guidelines/coding-style.md

-# Coding style guidelines for Zowe sub-projects
+# Coding style guidelines for Zowe projects

-Zowe's codebase is split into a few key areas, with both unique and shared guidelines on how new code should be written.
-For each area of the codebase, there are established and favored languages for the code to be written in.
-Each repo in Github identifies the primary language used.

-These guidelines are meant to apply to all areas of the Zowe project.
-Each sub-project may adopt additional coding style guidelines specific to thier sub-project and the language(s) used.
+Zowe is split into the projects.
+Each of the projects may have unique guidelines on how the code needs to be writen.
+This documents outlines the areas that are common across the whole Zowe codebase wherever applicable.

 ## Whitespaces